-From a credit score perspective, the most valuable thing Triple Advantage or a credit score report gives you is a description of the things from your credit history that are having the most negative impact on your credit score.
+From a credit perspective, the most valuable thing is a credit report, which provides a description of the things from your credit history that are having the most negative impact on your credit score.

 Those risk factors will give you insight into whether you need to pay off your mortgage, reduce your credit card balances, or take some other action.
 By addressing the issues over time, most people can improve their credit scores.